20 Minute Online Professional Development

 The Monday Morning Mentor series will be available over the spring semester to bring you professional development in twenty minute snippets.
 The topic for the week of February 26th is How Do I Create Social Presence in my Online Classes?
 The presentation is available Monday at 10:00am and is accessible through Sunday of that week.
 For information on accessing the presentation and supplemental materials, please view the Bulletin or the email version of iDevelop.

 More information about this session (including description, topics, and learning goals) is available at https://www.magnapubs.com/online/mentor/how-do-i-create-social-presence-in-my-online-classess-14608-1.html.
 The complete spring schedule of Monday Morning Mentor sessions is available at http://nscclets.blogspot.com/2018/01/20-minute-mentor-online-faculty.html.

 Looking for transcripts of past Monday Morning Mentor sessions?
 Please email email@example.com with the session title and we can provide you with the transcript and supplementary materials.

 Other Professional Development Opportunities

-- Save the Date: NSCC’s Office of Student Engagement will be offering two co-curricular programming events this spring semester.
-The first one, "Changes in the Brain: Evidence from Neuroscience on the effects of Buddhism and the Secular Practice of Mindfulness", will take place on Tuesday, March 6th from 11:30am to 1:00pm in the Lynn Gym.
+- Changes in the Brain.
+NSCC’s Office of Student Engagement will be offering two co-curricular programming events this spring semester.
+The first one, "Changes in the Brain: Evidence from Neuroscience on the Effects of Buddhism and the Secular Practice of Mindfulness", will take place on Tuesday, March 6th from 11:30am to 1:00pm in the Lynn Gym.
 For more information, please contact Dennis Hicks.

 We hope you have enjoyed this weekly eNewsletter and would love your input.
 Please let us know if you have any feedback on the format, content, and resources or if there is anything else you would like to see in the eNewsletter.